titansys/zender-mod-stackfood/README.md

 This modification is very easy to install.
 It is basically modified controller files of the default script files.

-1. Download the latest zip file from [here](https://github.com/titansys/zender-mod-stackfood/releases).
+1. Download the latest release.zip file from [here](https://github.com/titansys/zender-mod-stackfood/releases).

 2. Upload the contents of **install** folder to the root of your StackFood admin.